TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 Database Data
 -------------

-The database data is delivered as TYPO3 CMS export :file:`data.xml`.
+The database data is delivered as TYPO3 CMS export file under :file:`Initialisation/data.xml`.

-Generate this file by exporting your whole installation from the root of the page tree with the export module.
+Generate this file by exporting your whole TYPO3 instance from the root of the page tree using the :ref:`export module <t3impexp:export>`:

 .. rst-class:: bignums-xxl